The contrast between user interface components, graphics and adjacent colours is at least 3:1.

 All users benefit from a good contrast between the components on your website and the colour around them.

-Some users with visual impairments need a stronger contrast than others to fully distinguish and use components, so getting your colour choice right is essential.
+Some users with visual impairments need a stronger contrast than others to fully distinguish and use components such as input fields, buttons and controls, so getting your colour choice right is essential.

 - Ensure user controls have a contrast of at least 3:1 to the colour around them;

 - Where controls change colour on focus or use, ensure the colours used have a contrast of at least 3:1; and